Setup Omniverse SDK#

 This command creates an application containing the Kit SDK.

 Select USD Composer to create a Kit app for authoring, editing and testing your USD data in XR.
-You can leave the name version by default if you’d like.
+Or:

-Select Kit Base Editor If you’d like to create a smaller footprint application just for streaming your USD.
+If you’d like to create a smaller footprint application just for streaming your USD, you can instead select Kit Base Editor.

 Modify your Kit App Extensions & Settings#